Bureaucracy: Elliott Jaques

+David Graeber

+In his book Utopia of Rules, anthropologist David Graeber, argues that the critique of bureaucracy hasn't been updated since the 60's and 70's while at the same time bureaucracies have become more powerful.
+Graeber calls our time of public-private financialized bureaucracy for "the age of total bureaucratization".

 Bureaucracy and democracy

 Constitutional values including democracy are arguments for opposition to democratic backsliding by bureaucracies.
 Democracies tend to be bureaucratic, with numerous civil servants and regulatory agencies with devolved power.
 On occasion a group might seize control of a bureaucratic state, as the Nazis did in Germany in the 1930s.

 Although numerous ideals associated with democracy, such as equality, participation, and individuality, are in stark contrast to those associated with modern bureaucracy, specifically hierarchy, specialization, and impersonality, political theorists did not recognize bureaucracy as a threat to democracy.
 Yet, democratic theorists still have not developed an adequate response to the challenge posed by bureaucratic power within democratic governance.

 One approach to addressing this issue rejects the idea that bureaucracy has any role at all in a true democracy.
 Theorists who adopt this perspective typically understand that they must demonstrate that bureaucracy does not necessarily occur in every contemporary society; only in those they perceive to be non-democratic.
 Thus, 19th century British writers frequently referred to bureaucracy as the "Continental nuisance," because their democracy was resistant to it, in their point of view.

 According to Marx and other socialist thinkers, the most advanced bureaucracies were those in France and Germany.
 However, they argued that bureaucracy was a symptom of the bourgeois state and would vanish along with capitalism, which gave rise to the bourgeois state.
 Though clearly not the democracies Marx had in mind, socialist societies ended up being more bureaucratic than the governments they replaced.
 Similarly, after capitalist economies developed the administrative systems required to support their extensive welfare states, the idea that bureaucracy exclusively exists in socialist governments could scarcely be maintained.